-Corporate bonds are issued by corporations and usually matures within 1 to 30 years.
-These bonds usually offer a higher yield than government bonds but carry more risk.
+Corporate bonds are issued by corporations and usually mature within 1 to 30 years.
+The bonds usually offer a higher yield than government bonds but carry more risk.

-- corporate bonds are issued by corporations and usually distributed by a trustee such as a bank
+Corporate bonds are issued by corporations and usually distributed by a trustee such as a bank

-- corporate bonds are split into five categories: public utilities, transportation, industrials, banks and finance companies, and international issues.
+Corporate bonds are split into five categories: public utilities, transportation, industrials, banks and finance companies, and international issues

-Corporate trustees can be a bank or trust company that authenticate the bonds and keep track of the ones that were sold.
-If a corporate issuer default on interest or principal payments, then the trustee is responsible for taking actions to protect the rights of the bondholder.
+Corporate trustees can be a bank or trust company that authenticate the bonds and keep track of them when they are sold.
+If a corporate issuer defaults on interest or principal payments, then the trustee is responsible for taking actions to protect the rights of the bondholder.

-Types of corporate bonds
+Types of Corporate Bonds

 Security of bonds